Ruben Amorim: 2025–26: Final months at Old Trafford

+AC Milan

+On 16 June 2026, Serie A club AC Milan appointed Amorim as new head coach on a contract running until 2028, replacing outgoing manager Massimiliano Allegri.

+He took charge of his first match on 23 August guiding Milan to a 2–1 away win away against Torino, becoming the first manager to win his opening Serie A match in charge of Milan since Leonardo in August 2009.
+In his second game, on 28 August, he guided the club to a 2–0 win home against Venezia.
+He became the third AC Milan manager (after Alberto Zaccheroni in 1998 and Filippo Inzaghi in 2014) in the three-points-for-a-win era to win his first two Serie A matches when taking charge at the start of a season.

 Manager profile

 Tactics

 Amorim speaking as the Sporting CP manager during a press conference at Estádio José Alvalade.

 Amorim is known for his communication skills and tactical knowledge.
 Exuding a positive outlook and a laid-back, conciliatory demeanor, Amorim has consistently emphasised that he refrains from engaging in discussions about referees with the media.
 Described as being "transparent and straightforward", he rarely gives interviews outside of his contracted duties and always credits his players for his achievements rather than talking up his own credentials.
 At Sporting CP, he built a collective spirit that made every player feel like a vital thread in the fabric of the club.
 Amorim's approach is rooted in a belief that a squad must function as more than a sum of its parts; it must breathe as one.
 He treats his players as people first, athletes second.
 At Sporting, his leadership style fostered a sense of camaraderie that went beyond the locker room; it extended into the lives of his players.

 Amorim considers Jorge Jesus as his teacher, mentor, and one of his main influences.
 Amorim played under Jesus for close to a decade at Belenenses and Benfica.
 He also considers José Mourinho as one of his biggest mentors and has displayed an admiration for Pep Guardiola.
 Amorim himself said, "There are coaches who have a way of watching the game that I like, like Guardiola, but for me, the role model is Mourinho, because I watch the ball in a way that's more similar to [Mourinho], that is, he analyses the opponents very well and sets his team up, not just with a certain style of play but thinking a lot about how to adapt to win."

 "His playing style is clearly pragmatic.
 He is a studious coach with the capacity for work and a lot of intuition.
 He is contagious with his will to win [...] and with the conviction that only with hard work from everyone is this possible."